-The student conduct process at North Central College requires a preponderance of the evidence in order for a student to be found in violation of College policy This means that a student will be found in violation of a College policy if the evidence demonstrates that it is "more likely than not" that the alleged violation occurred.
+The student conduct process at North Central College requires a preponderance of the evidence in order for a student to be found in violation of College policy.
+Preponderance of the evidence means that a student will be found in violation of a College policy if the evidence demonstrates that it is "more likely than not" that the alleged violation occurred.